nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `Find` feature requires the `Stock` to fulfill only one `FieldContainsKeywordsPredicate` in the list for `Stock` to be displayed.
-The mechansim used to combine the predicates into a composed Predicate<Stock> for `Find` is Java 8 Predicate method, Predicate.or().
+The mechanism used to combine the predicates into a composed Predicate<Stock> for `Find` is Java 8 Predicate method, Predicate.or().